 April 9, 1980: Roscoe Swift woke up already aware of the warm, moist air wafting through the slightly open bedroom window.
 Contrary to the weather forecast, it was still raining.
 Selena Cross, asleep on her back, didn’t stir as he deftly climbed over her and down from his loft.

 The dream-within-a-dream he had just endured was a familiar haunt.
 It went all the way back to when he was 16, shortly after he actually did wake up on top of a stack of rafts on the beach.
-Roscoe shut off the alarm clock and gathered up last night’s clothes -- a black “Rock ‘n’ Roll High School” T-shirt, khaki shorts, white socks, and high-top Converse All-Stars -- on his way to the bathroom.
+Roscoe shut off the alarm clock, so it wouldn't ring, and he gathered up last night’s clothes -- a black “Rock ‘n’ Roll High School” T-shirt, khaki shorts, white socks, and high-top Converse All-Stars -- on his way to the bathroom.

 Dressed and finished with the bathroom, Roscoe passed the shoulder-level bed.
 Selena looked too good to be true.
 Indeed, their six-week-old secret affair -- out of context from all else -- seemed dream-like much of the time to him.

 Leggy and graceful, bright-eyed Selena had a feline quality that Roscoe told her was reminiscent of a young Brigitte Bardot, in “And God Created Woman.”
 While such a comparison was obviously meant to flatter, it also recognized her natural talent for mimicry and disguising her thoughts.
 To him Selena always seemed to be working from a script.